hypromerto/hypromerto.github.io/README.md

 ## Welcome!

-My name is Mert Aslan and I am a senior student of Computer Science at Bilkent University.
+My name is Mert Aslan and I am currently working as a fullstack software engineer at Trendyol.com.
 You can find the details about my projects at the Projects section.